-The client can request whether any results from the action be returned using the return Prefer header.
+The client can request whether any results from the action be returned using the return preference.

 Actions that create and return a single entity follow the rules for entity creation and return a Location header that contains the edit URL or read URL of the created entity.
+They MAY be annotated with the term Core.Constructor defined in [OData-VocCore].